-Appendix B: CSEPP Guide for Exercise Extent of Play Agreements
+Appendix B. CSEPP Guide for Exercise Extent of Play (XPA) Agreements

-Extent of Play Agreements (XPAs) should be developed for each organization that is participating in the Chemical Stockpile Emergency Preparedness Program (CSEPP).
-The XPA identifies conditions that will be used to develop, conduct, control, and evaluate organizations' CSEPP community exercise, as agreed to and signed off by the Federal Emergency Management Agency and U.S. Army Exercise Co-Directors and the organization.
+XPAs should be developed for each organization that is participating in the CSEPP.
+The XPA identifies conditions that will be used to develop, conduct, control, and evaluate organizations' CSEPP community exercise, as agreed to and signed off by FEMA and Army exercise co-directors and the organization.